Ching Yee Construction & Investment Co (正義置業)

 In 1963, Ching Yee developed the 13-story On Lok Mansion (安樂大樓) at 586-588 Queen’s Road West and the 11-story On Yip Factory Building (安業工廠大廈) on a 5390 sq ft plot at 33 Ivy Street in Tai Kok Tsui.
 According to news article at the time, On Lok Mansion was available for purchase with an installment plan which involved 5 years of monthly payments of $400 and down payment of $9000.
 (KSDN, 1963-12-30) One of the most famous tenants of On Yip Factory Building was Chuen Sun Knitting Factory, maker of the famous “555” singlets. (see article)

 In 1964, Ching Yee developed two buildings in the industrial district of San Po Kong – On Tat Factory Building (安達工廠大廈) at 3-5 Pat Tat Street and the On Luen Building (安聯樓) at 3-11 Foo Yuen Street.
-(WKYP, 1964-3-19)
+(WKYP, 1964-3-19) In 1965, the firm developed an unnamed 6-story industrial property at 69 Bedford Road in Tai Kok Tsui.

 In 1973, Ching Yee developed the 23-story On Tak Building (安德大廈) at Ting Yip Street in Ngau Tau Kok, On Hong Building (安康大廈) at 29-47 Tai Pa Street in Tsuen Wan, On Shing Building (安盛大廈) at 19-25 Tai Pak Tin Street and the 12-story On Fat Building (安發工業大廈) at 12 Kwai Wing Road in Kwai Chung.
 On Fat had 2 units per floor and each unit was 4000 sq ft.
 (WKYP, 1973-10-7)